Table of Contents

 - Peel the potatoes and cut them into 1-1/2 inch cubes.

-- Drain thoroughly and return the potatoes to the heat for about 1 minute to allow all the excess moisture to evaporate.
-Spoon the potatoes into a potato ricer (for alternate method see recipe notes below), a few chunks at a time and rice them into a large mixing bowl.
+- Drain thoroughly and return the potatoes to the heat for about 1 minute to allow all the excess moisture to evaporate, then transfer to a colander.

-- Add the butter, sour cream and 1/4 cup of cream to the pan you cooked the potatoes in.
-Cook over low heat until the butter is melted and the mixture is liquified (you can also do this in a microwave-safe bowl).
+- Add the butter, sour cream and cream to the pan you cooked the potatoes in and set it over low heat until the butter melts and everything is warmed through.
+Stir to combine.

 Notes